nodejs/node/COLLABORATOR_GUIDE.md

 ```

 If there are multiple commits that relate to the same feature or
-one with a feature and separate with a test for that feature -
+one with a feature and separate with a test for that feature,
-you'll need to squash them (or strictly speaking `fixup`).
+you'll need to use `squash` or `fixup`:

 ```text
 $ git rebase -i origin/master